Sexual Assault Injury Attorneys in Charlotte

 While consent is not necessarily verbal, verbal communication can help you and your partner learn to respect each other’s boundaries.
 Consenting to a single activity does not mean consenting to additional sexual contact.
 For example, having sex with someone in the past is not consent for future sexual acts.

 The laws about consent vary by state and situation and hinge upon a person’s ability to consent.
-Those under the legal age according to state (in North Carolina, it is 16-years-old) or incapacitated persons cannot legally consent.
-This includes minors, persons with certain disabilities and intoxicated or unconscious individuals.
+Those under the legal age according to the state (in North Carolina, the legal age of consent is 16 years old) or incapacitated persons cannot legally consent.
+This includes minors, persons with certain disabilities, and intoxicated or unconscious individuals.
 Consent also has contextual laws.
-For example, those in authoritative roles such as counselors or correctional officers cannot have sexual relations with individuals under their care.
+For example, those in authoritative roles, such as counselors or correctional officers, cannot have sexual relations with individuals under their care.

 Types of Sexual Assault

 Sexual assault is an umbrella term that covers many different forms, including but not limited to:

 - Rape: defined as sexual penetration without consent

 - Child sexual abuse: occurs when a perpetrator intentionally harms a minor physically, psychologically, or sexually